Introduction

 AFRAME.registerInputMappings(mappings, override)

-Where mappings is the mappings object as described below and with override set to true it will override the previous registered mappings with the current one.
+Where 'mappings' is the mappings object as described below.
+If 'override' is set to true, it will override the previously registered mappings with the current one.

-We could have more than one mappings group registered:
+We can have more than one mappings group registered:

 var mappingsApainter = {